google-marketing-solutions/gps_soteria/README.md

 Ready to start implementing this solution?
-You can follow the [full guide here](./docs/GUIDE.md) that outlines how Server Side Google Tag Manager (sGTM) can be used with Firestore, to pull in sensitive profit data (or other sensitive data) and report it to Google Analytics or Google Ads in place of revenue as the conversion value.
+You can follow the [full guide here](./docs/GUIDE.md) that outlines how Server Side Google Tag Manager (sGTM) can be used with Firestore, to pull in sensitive profit data (or other sensitive data) and report it to Google Analytics, Google Ads or Floodlights in place of revenue as the conversion value.

 ## Disclaimer
 __This is not an officially supported Google product.__